Overview of University City

 It should be mentioned that the area directly surrounding the University is mostly college students and can get a little rambunctious at times.
 However, most (if not all) or our properties are located in residential areas that do not come in contact with that area.

-Dining & Entertainment in U-City
+Dining & Entertainment in University City

 As we mentioned earlier, University City has a small area within it that sort of resembles a “downtown” which is actually called The Shoppes at University Place.
 Located at the intersection of Tryon and W.T.
 Harris Blvd and designed around a charming pedestrian lake, here you will find an assortment of local eateries, cafes, and bars.
 Not to leave out the big guys, this area also features a mix of retailers and offices, such as Wal-Mart, Sam's Club, Best Buy, Michael's, TJ Maxx, and Ross.